et/clamshell/README.md

 csh and zsh are supported as well since they are closely related to tcsh and bash, respectively.
 Hence, aliases are set up for their respective shells.

+What is most important to remember is that while this may seem like it's limiting the amount of shell statements you have at your disposal, it's quite the contrary.
+Since this is a ruby application, you now have a high level language to do your shell scripting.

 Refer to the spec fixtures for a full [example](http://github.com/et/clamshell/blob/master/spec/fixtures/Dependencies.list) of `Dependencies.list`.